Pushplaybang/pomodoro-timer-prototype/readme.md

-# Pomodoro Timer Prototype
+# Pomodoro Timer Prototype in Meteor
-Justa very quick and easy prototype using meteor on the client only, to prototype some simple functionality, essentially an easy way to intro reactive UI's and blaze.
+Just a very quick and easy prototype using meteor on the client only, to prototype some simple functionality, essentially an easy way to intro reactive UI's and blaze.

 * Shows working with template helpers
 * Template events
-* Reactive data sources
+* Reactive data source
+* Getting Started with Meteor